acmsigsoft/EmpiricalStandards/docs/EngineeringResearch.md

 -   evaluation consists *only* of quantitative performance data that is not compared to established benchmarks or alternative solutions (see related point in "Invalid Criticism")
+-   evaluation using a non-experimental (single group, non-repeated) design

 ## Invalid Criticisms